 Sometimes people still ask about wages, careers, ambition.
 Those words are museum pieces.
 My neighbor keeps a hammer from before automation, as if it were an heirloom.
 It has dents and grease on it.
 He shows it to children like a storybook: we used to swing these to earn bread.
 They can hardly believe it.
 "You broke stones with this?" they ask.
 He laughs.
 "No, shelves."
-It is both funny and sad, like smoking in cars, absurd to us, but not to them.
+It is both funny and sad, like smoking in cars.
+No one is hungry.
+No one sleeps outside unless they choose the Outlands.
+Hospitals are so quiet they feel empty, because there's nothing much to treat anymore.
+People live longer, with less pain.